FloorD/devportal/includes/config-redis.rst

 ``redis_number_of_databases`` => *integer*
-  **Number of redis databases** Set number of redis databases.
-Changing this will cause a restart of redis service.
+  **Number of Redis databases** Set number of Redis databases.
+Changing this will cause a restart of the Redis service.

 ``redis_io_threads`` => *integer*
-  **Redis IO thread count**
+  **Redis IO thread count** Set Redis IO thread count.
+Changing this will cause a restart of the Redis service.